 MPhil – Melbourne School of Engineering Band 6.5

 |Core Participation Requirements:||

-The Melbourne School of Land and Environment (MSLE) welcomes applications from students with disabilities.
-It is University and School policy to take reasonable steps to make reasonable adjustments so as to enable the student’s participation in the School’s programs.
-MSLE contributes to the New Generation degrees and offers a broad range of programs across undergraduate and post-graduate levels many of which adopt a multi-disciplinary approach.
+The Faculty of Veterinary and Agricultural Sciences (FVAS) welcomes applications from students with disabilities.
+It is University and Faculty policy to take reasonable steps to make reasonable adjustments so as to enable the student’s participation in the Faculty's programs.
+FVAS contributes to the New Generation degrees and offers a broad range of programs across undergraduate and post-graduate levels many of which adopt a multi-disciplinary approach.

-Students of the School’s courses must possess intellectual, ethical, and emotional capabilities required to participate in the full curriculum and to achieve the levels of competence required by the School.
+Students of the Faculty's courses must possess intellectual, ethical, and emotional capabilities required to participate in the full curriculum and to achieve the levels of competence required by the Faculty.
 Candidates must have abilities and skills in observation; motor in relevant areas; communication; in conceptual, integrative, and quantitative dimensions; and in behavioural and social dimensions.

 Adjustments can be provided to minimise the impact of a disability, however students need to be able to participate in the program in an independent manner and with regard to their safety and the safety of others.